Casterlabs/Rson/README.md

-# Json
+# Rson

-Our very own Json library, Rson.
+Our very own Json library.
+(Previously known as Rakurai-Json).

 ## Adding to your project